 New geothermal projects

 We have a long history of generating hydroelectric power, dating back to 1898, when we built seven hydroelectric power plants in Akita prefecture, for the purpose of supplying enough power to run Osarizawa Mine (opened as a gold mine, later operated as a copper mine, closed in 1978) and homes in the local area.
 We were compensated for one of those power plants when a dam was built and the plant was submerged in 2000.
 The remaining six however are still operating today, selling on all of the power that they generate to a power company.
 Since 2014, we have successfully completed upgrades at three hydroelectric power plants, in an effort to deal with aging facilities.
 We successfully completed equipment updates at three hydroelectric power plants that were part of aging countermeasures started in 2014.
-We also completed updates at Oyu Hydroelectric Plant (Kazuno), which has been up and running for 97 years now.
+We also completed updates at Oyu Hydroelectric Power Plant (Kazuno) in March 2018.
 We are determined to keep on securing both stable operations and stable revenue in the future.

-In fiscal 2017, the combined power generated by all six hydroelectric plants was 82 GWh, which is equivalent to a 59,000-ton reduction in CO2 emissions compared to oil-fired power.
+In fiscal 2018, the combined power generated by all six hydroelectric plants was 93 GWh, which is equivalent to a 67,000-ton reduction in CO2 emissions compared to oil-fired power.
 We are currently planning a new hydroelectric plant on the Komatagawa water system, in an effort to generate even more renewable energy.

 Oyu Hydroelectric Power Plant